submariner-io/submariner-website/src/content/development/shipyard/advanced/_index.en.md

 For example, the [`service_discovery` flag in `deploy.sh`](https://github.com/submariner-io/shipyard/blob/devel/scripts/shared/deploy.sh) will handle the `--components service-discovery,connectivity` flags mentioned above.
 Other examples:

-* **globalnet:** When set, deploys Submariner with the globalnet controller, and assigns a unique Global CIDR to each cluster.
+* **`globalnet`**: When set, deploys Submariner with the Globalnet controller, and assigns a unique Global CIDR to each cluster.

   ```bash
   make deploy DEPLOY_ARGS='--globalnet'
   ```

-* **cable_driver:** Override the default cable driver to configure the tunneling method for connections between clusters.
+* **`cable_driver`**: Override the default cable driver to configure the tunneling method for connections between clusters.

   ```bash
   make deploy DEPLOY_ARGS='--cable_driver wireguard'